-- 1. to develop an environment in which Christian faith grows and where the Gospel spirit of freedom and love is a parent/guardian, and where the Marist commitment to imitate Mary's way of following Christ is evident; - 2. to encourage within each individual student the development of a personal faith commitment; - 3. to generate self-esteem and confidence in each student as he or she deals with people and tasks; - 4. to foster and supervise the intellectual, academic, cultural and scholastic development of the students and to prepare them for work situations or higher education; - 5. to develop a sense of civic and personal responsibility, appreciation of human rights and respect for the law which will promote active citizenship and reflect Catholic Social Teachings; - 6. to provide a wide range of sporting opportunities and leisure activities and to encourage an attitude which will contribute towards character development.
+- 1. to develop an environment in which Catholic faith grows, where the Gospel spirit of love is a paramount, and where the Marist commitment to model Mary's way of following Christ is evident; - 2. to encourage within each student the development of a personal faith commitment; - 3. to foster and guide the spiritual, cultural, academic, social and physical development of the students to prepare them for life beyond school; - 4. to generate self-esteem and confidence in each student; - 5. to foster a strong sense of civic and personal responsibility, and cultivate appreciation for human rights, all of which will inspire active citizenship and embody Catholic Social Teachings; - 6. to provide a wide range of cocurricular activities that connect our students to our community.
+These also help develop important skills such as leadership, teamwork, communication and time management.